-Part of a digital marketing company’s process is auditing your site and your competitor site for keywords.
-Keywords research can take up a lot of time, and unfortunately, most people do not spend enough time in this part of increasing their Google rankings.
+Part of a digital marketing company’s process is auditing your site and your competitor’s site for keywords.
+Keywords research can take up a lot of time, and unfortunately, most people do not spend enough time on this part of increasing their Google rankings.

 Understand What Your Audience Wants To Find

 Once you understand how you appear in search results, you will need to understand keywords.
 You will need to be strategic in determining the keywords to target throughout your website’s content, content creation, blog posts, and consumer satisfaction as well as search engine satisfaction.

 Understanding your target market based on how they search for your content, services, and/or products, will help you compile a better keyword database.

 When done correctly, keyword research can answer specific search data questions:

 - What are potential customers searching for?

 - How many people are searching for that?

 - In what format do they want the information?